jrmeyerhofer/LITA2017/authorize.md

 Finally, you allow the script access<br /><br />
 ![Image of Authoization 1](auth3.png)<br /><br />

-If your script doesn't seem to be working, save or close and open your file to trigger the authorization process.
+If your script doesn't seem to be working, save or close and open your file again to trigger the authorization process.
 You may have to re-authorize your script if there have been a lot of changes.

 ## Resources